Table of Contents[Hide][Show]

 - Main Cabin Extra

 Main Cabin Extra seats have a little more space but you have to pay for them, starting at $20.
 Seats are located in front of the Main Cabin and offered on most flights, subject to availability.

 - Premium Economy (Long Haul Flights)

 Premium Economy seating includes special amenities in the air and on the ground with seats behind First or Business.
 You can buy a ticket on our 787-9 and A330-200 aircraft as well as select 777-200 planes flying to Hawaii and on international routes over 3,000 miles.
-The seats have more legroom and wider, adjustable leather seats with extendable foot and head rests and the dining is higher quality that main cabin.
+The seats have more legroom and wider, adjustable leather seats with extendable feet and headrests and the dining is of higher quality that the main cabin.

 Business Class Cabin